Local List of Heritage Assets

 The Adopted Local List of Heritage Assets

-Following a 21-day public consultation period which ended on 26 February 2016, a further seven heritage assets were added to the Local List of Heritage Assets [741kb] on 11 April 2016.
+Following a 28-day public consultation period which ended on 19th January 2017, a further eight heritage assets were added to the Local List of Heritage Assets [944kb] on 2 March 2017.

-We'll review and update the Local List periodically in response to nominations by the West Berkshire Heritage Forum Selection Panel, and where there are changes to assets already identified (for example if an asset is demolished).
+We'll review and update the Local List periodically in response to nominations by the West Berkshire Heritage Forum Selection Panel, where there are changes to assets already identified (for example if an asset is demolished) and where locally listed assets are added to the National Heritage List for England.
 Additions to the Local List will be selected following the process set out above.

 A full copy of the reports submitted by the West Berkshire Heritage Forum are deposited on the The West Berkshire Historic Environment Record (HER).